 How BookCheckin solves it

 BookCheckin is built precisely for this scenario.
-The guest scans their own document with the phone camera and the system extracts the data via OCR — text reading — with no biometric verification and no facial recognition.
+The guest scans their own document with the phone camera and the system extracts the data via OCR — text reading — with no facial recognition.
 It selects the correct document type (DNI, NIE, passport or other), sends the support number only when it applies, and takes nationality as a valid country code, avoiding the rejection caused by typing it by hand.

 And in line with the AEPD criterion, we do not store the document image: we use it to read the data and do not keep it.
 That way the report is filed complete and correct for any nationality, without keeping copies you should not hold.
 You can start with a single property, no minimums.